 If you require more codes (for example, if you are using more than two ISPs), or if you are planning to connect earlier than your ‘connect by’ date, contact TPR.

-P D P are developing an online connection hub which will explain how and when you or your ISP can register.
-The online connection hub is expected to be launched early in 2025.

 Connection action

-register with the MaPS governance register by way of P D P online by the date specified in P D P online connection hub.
+register with the MaPS governance register by way of P D P online by the date specified in P D P’s connection hub.

 Budget